ElhamBinshaflout/RippleOSI_SMART_on_FHRI/README.md

 # RippleOSI_SMART_on_FHRI
-GS01: Requirements Engineering and Software Architecture
+GS02: Software Abstraction And System Integration